chb/clinical-trials-app-installer/README.md

         git clone --recursive https://github.com/chb/clinical-trials-app-installer
         cd clinical-trials-app-installer

-5. If the repo is a private repo:
+5. Since the app repo is private, we need a deployment key:
-    - Create a new SSH key - without setting a password - into a local file: `ssh-keygen`
+    - Create a new SSH key - without setting a password - into a local file named `deploy_key`: `ssh-keygen`
     - Add this key to your repo's "Deployment Keys" on GitHub
-    - Don't forget to specify the path to this file in `gf_app.ssh_keyfile`

 6. Adjust `settings.yml` to your liking
 7. Get the VM configured: